IDASH Rules & Criteria

 Hemophilia – DNA test for either Hemophilia A or Hemophilia B or a Veterinary Verification Form for Hemophilia

 Hereditary Cobalamin Malabsorbtion – DNA test results.

-Hyperuricosuria (urate bladder stones) – DNA test results
+Hyperuricosuria (urate bladder stones) – DNA test results or veterinary verification form.

 Idiopathic Thrombocytopenic Purpura – Veterinary Verification Form